 Folk is in vogue.
 So much so that in July 2011 the folk scene’s brightest young things appeared across the glossy pages of the world’s most stylish magazine.
 It could be said, however, that without the efforts of A. L. (Bert) Lloyd, those floral dresses and lilting songs would have remained locked in the cupboard.
 Australian sheep farmer, Communist activist, whalerman, journalist, radio producer, folklorist, folk singer, Bert Lloyd was an inspiration for some of the richest and most exciting work to come out of England’s traditional music scene.
 To mark the release of a new biography, Pod Academy brings together the author, Dave Arthur, and songwriter and journalist Alan Franks to discuss Bert: The Life and Times of A. L. Lloyd (Pluto Press, 2012).

-Written and produced by Alex Bingham.
+Written, produced and presented by Alex Bingham.

-Narrator: Camden 2012 and the choir of Cecil Sharp House are crammed into the basement for an evening of traditional song, their voices well-oiled by Jerry the barman’s fine ales.
+Alex Bingham: Camden 2012 and the choir of Cecil Sharp House are crammed into the basement for an evening of traditional song, their voices well-oiled by Jerry the barman’s fine ales.
 The choir has been around for four years, the building for just over 80, but the sea shanty that reverberates around the walls dates back well into the 19th century.

 So how is it that this song has survived, to be hollered by this group of landlubber artists, administrators and accountants, in an age where mechanisation has made the need to haul on the bowline and weigh anchor all but redundant?
 The answer lies with a group of determined 20th century men and women who devoted to the collection and promotion of folk song, often as the communities that had nurtured the tradition for centuries were disintegrating before their eyes.